 They also asked a similar problem, where instead of returning

-true, you return the number of times it shows up.
+the number of times it shows up.

 2nd SWE Interview